-- Clarifying updates throughout sections 1, 2, 4 and 6 for shortage pricing. - Section 3.2.9 documents that intra hour commitment or re-commitment for dual qualified regulation resources will continue to use the signal type (RegA or RegD) the resource cleared for the hour - Corrections to section 4 - Rewording of section 4.2.7 for hydro synchronized reserve events. - Conforming change to section 4.2.12 from to Manual 12, Section 4.5.8 regulating resources responding to a synchronized reserve event should return to their regulating band within 10 minutes of the end of the event.
+- Clarifying updates throughout sections 1, 2, 4 and 6 for shortage pricing. - Section 3.2.9 documents that intra hour commitment or re-commitment for dual qualified regulation resources will continue to use the signal type (RegA or RegD) the resource cleared for the hour - · Corrections to section 4 - Rewording of section 4.2.7 for hydro synchronized reserve events. - Conforming change to section 4.2.12 from to Manual 12, Section 4.5.8 regulating resources responding to a synchronized reserve event should return to their regulating band within 10 minutes of the end of the event. - Clarification added to Attachment C to address the number of cost schedules, add clarity to units that change fuels after their DA commitment or minimum runtime has been met and unforeseeable manning cost recovery.